EventStore/documentation/docs/getting-started/quickstart/README.md

 #### Understanding How the Append Sample Works

-To deepen your understanding of how events are appended to EventStoreDB programmatically, you will explore the sample code used in this step.
+To deepen your understanding of how events are appended to KurrentDB programmatically, you will explore the sample code used in this step.

 The sample code demonstrates:

-- **Establishing a Connection**: Connect to EventStoreDB using the client library.
+- **Establishing a Connection**: Connect to KurrentDB using the client library.
 - **Creating an Event**: Create a new event with a specific type and data payload.
 - **Appending the Event to a Stream**: Append the new event to a specific stream.